-Osvaldo Manuel Silvestre (CLP, University of Coimbra)
+Manuel Portela (University of Coimbra)

 Secção Temática | Thematic Section

 MATLIT: Materialities of Literature is an open access, peer-reviewed, online journal published by Coimbra University Press and the Centre for Portuguese Literature at the University of Coimbra.
 The journal addresses the material and technological mediations of literary practices, with a particular focus on printness, digitality, aurality, and intermediality.
 The research fields covered by the journal extend from literary studies to comparative media studies and to digital humanities.
-MATLIT uses the following working languages: Portuguese, English, Spanish, French, and Italian.
+MATLIT uses the following working languages: Portuguese, English, and Spanish.
 Adopting an interdisciplinary and transmedial perspective, the journal is organized into thematic issues.
 Each issue has its own Call for Papers.